-At this point, Pestel contacted Technical Systems Inc. (TSI), a division of RAE Corp.
-TSI was well-suited for the project, as the company builds custom chillers and heat pumps.
-During an initial site visit, TSI proposed using custom air-to-water heat pumps - just one piece of equipment to heat and cool the greens instead of boilers and chillers.
+At this point, Pestel contacted Technical Systems, a division of RAE Corp.
+TSI was well-suited for the project because it builds custom chillers and heat pumps.
+During an initial site visit, TSI proposed using custom air-to-water heat pumps; one piece of equipment to heat and cool the greens instead of boilers and chillers.

-"The biggest logistical consideration Myers had with heat pumps was the need for three-phase power at each of the 24 greens and practice surfaces," said David Harris, RAE Corp. account manager.
+"The biggest logistical consideration Myers had with heat pumps was the need for three-phase power at each of the 24 greens and practice surfaces," says David Harris, RAE Corp. account manager.
 "The challenge was to see if a few large custom heat pumps could serve numerous greens."